uacsc544fall2019/assignments/HA2.md

 includes state information such as which data point is being hovered.

 I recommend building this in stages.
-Here's one such plan but do it in the order with which you are most comfortfable:
+Here's one such plan but do it in the order with which you are most comfortable:

 1. Build the model assuming a static view with no filtering and hovering.

-2. Build a mostly-static scatterplot view and test that it works for static initializations of  `x`, `y`, `size`, and `color` that you set in the model.
+2. Build a mostly-static scatter plot view and test that it works for static initializations of  `x`, `y`, `size`, and `color` that you set in the model.
 You will need to update the `window.addEventListneer` call to create the model and view.

 3. Add in the ability to hover over a point and get the label.
-This requires updating both the model and scatterplot view and creating the controller.
+This requires updating both the model and scatter plot view and creating the controller.
    Test.

 4. Make the ControlsView work for a single drop down.
 First test the drop